- Plan now, Save your family from guessing

 So, I wish to give you some of my views on what I feel a Santa or Mrs. Claus should consider and plan for.
 I mean, why just leave it to others.
 And really, why put the burden on your children and loved ones to figure out what to do.

 Now is the time to maybe put some notes down on paper, on what you wish to be done, and how you wish to be remembered.
 This does not necessarily need to be in your will, but having something for the family to follow, in your own words, is very special.
-Start by creating a small file where you can collect everything you wish your family to have.
+Start by creating a small file or envelope where you can collect everything you wish your family to have.

 Because of the second life we have had, that of being the magical and benevolent Santa or Mrs. Claus, we have two personalities to consider when planning for that day.
 Many of our relatives, fellow co-workers, and family know us from our youth, our previous life and careers, etc.